jhoffmcd/projects/README.md

-# yearly-projects
+# Projects

 Documentation to help me define, outline, and organize projects.
+These might be ongoing projects I am actually doing, or just ideas that I want to commit outside of my brain.